 Resilience STAR™ leverages existing hazard-specific and “code-plus” construction techniques and standards, which have been scientifically proven to reduce property damage, deaths, injuries, economic losses and human suffering caused by disasters.
-In partnership with IBHS, DHS will use two programs to construct, retrofit, and designate Resilience STAR™ Pilot Homes: IBHS FORTIFIED HomesTM (http://www.disastersafety.org/wp-content/uploads/fortified-home-hurricane-standards.pdf) and IBHS FORTIFIED for Safer LivingTM (http://www.disastersafety.org/wp-content/uploads/fortified-safer-living-standards-IBHS.pdf).
+DHS is partnering with the Insurance Institute for Business and Home Safety (IBHS), the non-profit research and communications organization, to use two programs to construct, retrofit, and designate Resilience STAR™ Pilot Homes: IBHS FORTIFIED HomeTM (http://www.disastersafety.org/wp-content/uploads/fortified-home-hurricane-standards.pdf) and IBHS FORTIFIED for Safer Living® (http://www.disastersafety.org/wp-content/uploads/fortified-safer-living-standards-IBHS.pdf).

 FORTIFIED references peer-reviewed, accredited, scientifically sound standards from globally recognized leaders in the development and delivery of international voluntary consensus standards, such as the American Society of Civil Engineers (ASCE), the American Society for Testing and Materials (ASTM), FM Global, and Underwriter’s Laboratory.